cristhoffer-nunes/cristhoffer-nunes/README.md

 ## I'm Cristhoffer Nunes

-Student of systems analysis and development and do volunteer work at Kurz as a back-end programmer.
+* Student of systems analysis and development
+* Volunteer work at Kurz as a back-end programmer.
-Focused in Java | Node.js 👨‍💻
+* Focused in Java | Node.js 👨‍💻

 ## About me